Sexual Harassment Training Connecticut

 - Is kept up-to-date with any changes in the law at no additional charge

-- Utilizes cutting-edge instructional design principles
+- Utilizes cutting-edge instructional design principles and learning games

 - Efficiently tracks who has and who has not completed the training each year, as handled by Clear Law’s Learning Management System.
 This prevents employers from having to collect and track certificates manually.

 Michael Johnson, CEO of Clear Law Institute, is a former U.S. Department of Justice attorney who brought one of DOJ’s first “pattern or practice” sexual harassment cases.
 He has provided training and consulting on harassment prevention or investigations to organizations around the world, such as the EEOC, the United Nations, and Google.
 He is a graduate of Duke University and Harvard Law School.
 Read more about Michael here.